FavioSauto/trivia-search-api/README.md

 Once you have selected all the filters you want you press the "Search new trivia" button.
 From those questions you can search if any one of them have a word or question you want, this is because you can't directly asks for a specific trivia question to the API.
+If you want to reset the fields and options chosed you can always click on the "reset" button.

 This app has server side rendering with nodejs and express and it renders the html from there, if you have no internet connection or your browser's